AndrewAPrice/Perception/shovel/Assembler.md

 Metadata|Description
 --------|-----------
--locals [num]|Specifies the number of local variables the function uses.
-If this property is not provided it is assumed to be 0.
 -closures [num]|Specifies the number of closure variables the function uses.
 If this property is not provided it is assumed to be 0.
 -parameters [num|Specifies the number of parameters the function takes.
 If this property is not provided it is assumed to be 0.